bus-strat-analytics/MSIN0093-syllabus/README.md

   - TAs (Office hours by appointment.
 Please email to schedule.)
     + Andrew Montandon (a[dot]montandon[at]ucl[dot]ac[dot]uk)
     + Sayan Sarkar (ssarkar[at]london[dot]edu)
-### Section 1
-  - Bloomsbury [Classroom TBD]
+  - Sections:
-  - Tuesdays, 8:30 to 11:30
+    + Section 1: Bloomsbury [Classroom TBD], Tuesdays, 8:30 to 11:30
-  - TA: Sa
-### Section 2
-  - Canary Wharf Northeast Lecture Theater
-  - Tuesdays, 13:00 to 16:00
+    + Section 2: Canary Wharf Northeast Lecture Theater, Tuesdays, 13:00 to 16:00

 ## Policies
   1. **Attendance.** Attendance is critical.
 If you have extenuating circumstances that are going to keep you out of class, please inform me in advanced as early as possible.